Synthetic Difference in Differences: Introduction

-Unit weights are designed so that the average outcome for the treated units are approximately parallel to the averages for control units.
-Time weights are designed so that, acknowledging that the difference between treated and control averages varies over the pre-treatment period, we adjust for the right pre-treatment difference: the difference during periods that are predictive of what happens after treatment.
-Together, these weights render the DID strategy more plausible.
+Unit weights are designed so that the average outcome for the treated units is approximately parallel to the weighted average for control units.
+Time weights are designed so that the average post-treatment outcome for each of the control units differs by a constant from the weighted average of the pre-treatment outcomes for the same control units.
+Together, these weights make the DID strategy more plausible.
 This idea is not far from the current empirical practice.
-Raw data rarely exhibits parallel time trends for treated and control units, and researchers use different techniques, such as adjusting for covariates or selecting appropriate time periods to address this problem ({\it e.g.}, \citet{callaway2019difference}).
+Raw data rarely exhibits parallel time trends for treated and control units, and researchers use different techniques, such as adjusting for covariates or selecting appropriate time periods to address this problem ({\it e.g.}, \citet{abadie2005semiparametric, callaway2020difference}).
 Graphical evidence that is used to support the parallel trends assumption is then based on the adjusted data.
 SDID makes this process automatic and applies a similar logic to weighting both units and time periods, all while retaining statistical guarantees.
 From this point of view, SDID addresses pretesting concerns recently expressed in \citet{roth2018pre}.

 In comparison with the SDID estimator, the SC estimator omits the unit fixed effect and the time weights from the regression function: